Why Medical Compliance Programs Fail & How to Fix Them

 How We Help Medical Practices Ensure Compliance

-At Hendershot, Cannon & Hisey, P.C., our experience in health and medical law, business law, and the numerous issues practices and companies face when it comes to compliance – including issues involving violations that have already occurred and resulted in allegations of waste, fraud, or abuse – enables our firm to help all types of medical practices create and implement proactive plans and policies for ensuring regulatory compliance.
+At Hendershot, Cowart & Hisey, P.C., our experience in health and medical law, business law, and the numerous issues practices and companies face when it comes to compliance – including issues involving violations that have already occurred and resulted in allegations of waste, fraud, or abuse – enables our firm to help all types of medical practices create and implement proactive plans and policies for ensuring regulatory compliance.

 One of the major issues we find when working with medical practices is the need tolink compliance efforts to objectives, including the main goals of preventing misconduct and violations, detecting violations when they occur, and aligning practice policies with applicable laws and regulations – of which there are many in the health care industry.
 These goals should be linked to every component of a compliance program.

 While we tailor our work to the unique situations and needs of our clients, when setting up a medical practice or working with established practices, we also look at a few important components inherent to effective compliance.
 These include: